bonomani/devmon/docs/INSTALLATION.md

 ### Update ownership and group
 ```
-# According to the user that will run Devmon (here xymon)
+# According to the user that will run Devmon (here devmon, the default user)
-chown -R xymon ./devmon
+chown -R devmon:devmon ./devmon
-chgrp -R xymon ./devmon
 ```

 ## Configure Devmon (Single-node)